Air Force One: Other presidential aircraft

-The president regularly flies in helicopters (call sign Marine One) operated by the US Marine Corps.
+The president regularly flies in helicopters (call sign Marine One) operated by the U.S. Marine Corps.

 Aircraft on display

-A Lockheed JetStar which was used by Lyndon Johnson during his presidency is on display at the LBJ Ranch (now the Lyndon B. Johnson National Historical Park) in Stonewall, Texas.
-The ranch had a runway, but was too small to accommodate a large plane such as a Boeing 707.
-President Johnson would take the larger Air Force One to Bergstrom AFB in Austin, where he would transfer to the smaller JetStar for the short flight to the ranch.
+A Lockheed VC-140B Jetstar used by Lyndon Johnson during his presidency is on display at the LBJ Ranch (now the Lyndon B. Johnson National Historical Park) in Stonewall, Texas.
+The ranch's runway was too small to accommodate the Boeing 707, so President Johnson flew it to Bergstrom AFB in Austin, then transferred to the smaller JetStar for the short flight to the ranch.
+Another VC-140B used during the Johnson presidency is on display at the Hill Aerospace Museum which uncovered presidential markings on the plane while stripping the paint for restoration.

-A McDonnell Douglas VC-9C used by Ronald Reagan and Bill Clinton is on display at Castle Air Museum in Atwater, California, adjacent to the former Castle Air Force Base.
-Another VC-9C has been at DAFB Air Mobility Command Museum in Dover, DE since 2011.
+A McDonnell Douglas VC-9C used by Ronald Reagan and Bill Clinton is on display at Castle Air Museum in Atwater, California, next to the former Castle Air Force Base.
+Another VC-9C has been at Air Mobility Command Museum in Dover, Delaware, since 2011.